-- The Leave of Absence must be requested in writing to the Program Director/Clinical Coordinator.
+- 1. The Leave of Absence must be requested in writing to the Program Director/Clinical Coordinator.
 For medical Leaves of Absence, this letter must include documentation on letterhead from the student's physician stating the student is temporarily unable to actively participate in the didactic/lab/clinical education component of the program. - 2.
-The student must be making satisfactory academic, clinical and professional progress at the time of request. - 3.
-The student must return within four quarters of the requested Leave of Absence for didactic/lab and clinical courses, starting at the first quarter not completed. - 4.
+The student must be making satisfactory academic and/or clinical progress at the time of request. - 3.
+The student must return within four quarters of the requested Leave of Absence for didactic/lab and clinical courses, beginning with the first full quarter not completed. - 4.
 If the leave is requested during the clinical portion of the program, the student must: - a.
-Take a comprehensive written exam to verify didactic knowledge. - b.
-Undergo sonographic scan evaluations by the Program Director and/or the Clinical Coordinator.
+Successfully pass a comprehensive written exam to verify didactic knowledge prior to re-enrollment. - b.
+Successfully pass a sonographic scan evaluation by the Program Director and/or the Clinical Coordinator prior to re-enrollment.

 These exams must be completed during the quarter prior to re-entry.
 Upon successful completion of both written and scanning exams, the student will be placed in the appropriate clinical or didactic courses.
-Note- that may mean a lower level clinical course than the student would have progressed to prior to the Leave of Absence.
+Note- that may mean a lower level academic or clinical course than the student would have progressed to prior to the Leave of Absence.
 Students failing one or both of the re-entry exams will dismissed from the program and are ineligible for readmission.
 Additionally, students currently enrolled in the program have priority in clinical site assignments over students returning from a leave of absence and clinical site availability is not guaranteed.